kinolag/scroll_handler/README.md

 # scroll_handler

-## Handle scroll events with plain JS
+## Handle scroll events and create custom ones with plain JS

 - Keep track of vertical scrolling in your html files.